What does Lorraine mean?

 Lorraine is a very popular first name for women (#165 out of 4276, Top 4%) and also a very popular surname for all people (#25503 out of 150436, Top 17%).
 (2000 U.S. Census)

 Displayed below is the baby name popularity of Lorraine for girls.
 Lorraine reached its apex position of #55 in the U.S. during 1920-1929, but is not found in the list at the moment.
 (Top 1000 Baby Names Statistics, 2014)

-Prominent related forms of Lorraine are Laura (#318 a year ago), Raina (#960), Lorine, Lorie, Lori, Lorna, Lorri, Lorrie, Lorene, Lorena, Laurine, Laurie, Laraine, Lollie, Lora, Loren, Loraine and Charmaine.
-Adoption of these girl names was at its highest during the years 1960-1969 (usage of 0.4373%) and is now much lower (usage 0.038%, ▼91.3%), with versions such as Raina, Laura, Lorena, Laurie and Lora falling out of fashion.
+Prominent related forms of Lorraine are Laura (#318 2 years ago), Raina (#960), Lorine, Lorie, Lori, Lorna, Lorri, Lorrie, Lorene, Lorena, Laurine, Laurie, Laraine, Lollie, Lora, Loren, Loraine and Charmaine.
+Adoption of these forms of Lorraine was widespread among parents during the years 1960-1969 (average #562) and is somewhat lower today (#962, ▼91.3%).
 Below is a charted analysis of the usage of Lorraine and corresponding names.
 (Top 1000 Baby Names Statistics, 2014)